389ds/389ds.github.io/docs/389ds/design/dna-plugin.md

 As you can see, the design allows one some flexibility in being able to override the management of the value range, but it can't totally prevent you from shooting yourself in the foot.
 The DNA plug-in will check if a value within the range has been used outside of the scope of the plug-in before assigning it.
 When it detects this, it just skips to the next value.
 This will prevent problems most of the time, but there is still a window where the DNA plug-in sees that a particular value is available, but another operation manually uses that value immediately after the check.
 There is also no easy way for the DNA plug-in to prevent one from manually using a value that has already been assigned (with via the DNA plug-in, or manually).

 The take-home lesson here is that you should probably avoid manually specifying values that are within the configured managed range.
-The main use of manually specifying a value within the managed range is for replicated values from another master.
+The main use of manually specifying a value within the managed range is for replicated values from another supplier.

 ### Scoped Range Behavior